Llucs/SpeedCool-Magisk-Module/README.md

 🔧 Future Updates

-🔄 Re-adding compatibility with Aionix

-🔥 Full KSU Support

-📢 Have suggestions?
+📢 We don't have any plans yet, have suggestions?
 Send them in the update group!

 ---